English

 As a school we recognise that reading is fundamental to the writing process, as children write successfully when they have a full understanding of the features of specific genres and a strong vocabulary.
 Throughout the school, visual stimuli and books are used to inspire children’s imaginations to write, as well as providing children with first hand experiences (trips, visitors, artefacts to handle etc.) which can help inspire writing.
 In addition, to support the writing process, teachers model examples of effective writing, so children can be successful in their own writing.
 Children will also often see each other’s work using class visualizers and are encouraged to ‘magpie’ good ideas from each other.

 Children are also supported to develop stamina for writing across the curriculum and will often take part in writing that is linked across the curriculum.
-Children’s writing is rewarded within class following the whole school reward system, as well as with super writer pencils from the headteacher and also being rewarded in assemblies for really good pieces of writing.
-Children across the school are given the opportunity to take part in writing competitions, as well as meeting with their buddies to share written work they are proud of.
+Children’s writing is rewarded within class following the whole school reward system, as well as with super writer pencils from the headteacher in assemblies.
+Children across the school are given the opportunity to take part in writing competitions, as well as meeting with their buddies to share written work that they are proud of.

 SPAG

-In Spelling, Punctuation and Grammar sessions, the children learn key objectives and skills in relation to the texts that they are studying.
-Our children are then provided with further opportunities during their wider curriculum to embed their new learning and demonstrate their understanding.
-In line with the new national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age groups.
-As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard.
+Spelling, punctuation and grammar is taught in relation to the texts that the children are studying in class as part of the writing process.
+Our children are then provided with further opportunities during the wider curriculum to embed their new learning and demonstrate their understanding.
+In line with the National Curriculum, we ensure that each year group is teaching the grammar, punctuation and spelling objectives required for that age group.

 Spelling and Handwriting

 Spellings are progressive across the school.
-Daily spelling lessons happen in KS2, with a weekly test/homework activity and all spelling lessons focus on the spelling strategies that are required for each year group.
-Therefore, children and parents are actively encouraged not to learn long lists of words, but to instead learn the reasons/rules as to why a spelling is the way it is and to then be able to apply this knowledge in a range of different spelling situations.
+Spelling lessons focus on the spelling strategies that are required for each year group.
+Therefore, children and parents are actively encouraged to learn the reasons/rules as to why a spelling is the way it is and to then be able to apply this knowledge in a range of different spelling situations.
 Where it is appropriate that children learn to spell certain words, a look, cover, write, check approach is used and actively promoted.

-Children are expected to join their handwriting as they progress through the school and this is an objective we monitor closely when assessing their writing.
+Children work on their fine motor skills from Reception in daily funky finger sessions which includes handwriting as the year progresses.
+Children continue handwriting sessions each year and are expected to join their handwriting as they progress through the school.
+This is an objective we monitor closely when assessing their writing.
 We consider good presentation to be an important element of writing.

 Assessment